corgiponcho/iso/README.md

 ## run in dev mode

-To start development process locally, you need to run the following 2 processes seperately:
+To start development process locally, you need to run the following 2 processes separately:

 ```
 npm run dev:server